flutter-std/flutter-ui-challenges/goodmorningcody/c003_page_flip_starter/README.md

-# Challenge: Twitter Embed Card
+# Challenge: Interactive Page Flip

 This is the code for one of the challenges at [pro.codewithandrea.com](https://pro.codewithandrea.com/).

 ## How to run the project